Armotik/NaurelliaCraftWebsite/readme.md

 04/04/2023 - Added 2 Entities : UsersIG and InfractionsIG with CRUD controller for them 14/04/2023 - Deleting project content
-14/04/2023 - Cleaned up the code, reset everything to the initial commit and started again but with a better structure
+14/04/2023 - Cleaned up the code, reset everything to the initial commit and started again but with a better structure 14/04/2023 - Added a file upload system for the users (skin) and modified the User entity to add the skin path
 ```

 ---